Aker (deity): Description

 Aker was first depicted as the torso of a recumbent lion with a widely opened mouth.
 Later, he was depicted as two recumbent lion torsos merged with each other and still looking away from each other.

 From Middle Kingdom onwards Aker appears as a pair of twin lions, one named Duaj (meaning "tomorrow") and the other Sefe (meaning "yesterday").
 Aker was thus often titled "He who's looking forward and behind".
 When depicted as a lion pair, a hieroglyphic sign for "horizon" (two merged mountains) and a sun disc was put between the lions; the lions were sitting back-on-back.

 In later times, Aker can also appear as two merged torsos of recumbent sphinxes with human heads.

 Cult

-Aker appears for the first time during the 1st Dynasty with the kings (pharaohs) Hor Aha and Djer.
-An unfinished decorative palette from the tomb of Djer at Abydos shows Aker devouring three hearts.
 The location of Aker's main cult center is unknown, though.
 His mythological role was fully described for the first time in the famous Pyramid Texts of king Teti.